relrod/cabrillo-gem/README.md

 ## Overwriting Data

-If a log has a field twice, which isn't expected to occur more than once, the last occurance always wins, every time.
+If a log has a field multiple times, which isn't expected to occur more than once (as per the spec), the last occurance always wins, every time.
 This is because we `Hash.merge!` the field to a hash internally, and `Hash.merge!` does the following:

 ```ruby
 >> a = { :foo => "bar" }